ernestlv/pandora/README.md

 - **End Date**: 2017-12-31
 - **Show**: 10

-Note: **Show** is the number of slices to show in the chart (provided the artist has that many events) if not specified defaults to 25.
+Note: **Show** is the number of weeks to show in the chart (provided the artist has that many events per week) if not specified defaults to 25.

-Note 2: Each slice in the chart represents the number of events in a week in the result set.

 #### Case Two